 We are litigation specialists with a broad range of cross-discipline expertise in regulatory, disciplinary and high-profile criminal defence work.
 Each and every member of our team has spent their career carefully cultivating their legal skills and developing practical expertise in complex and contentious matters.

-The crime arm of our firm is headed by partner, James Saunders, a leading criminal lawyer and independently recognised specialist by the Legal 500 for his notable successes, strategic insight and robust representation skills.
+The crime arm of our firm is headed by senior solicitor and head of department, Alistair Parker, a leading criminal lawyer and independently recognised specialist for his notable successes, strategic insight and robust representation skills.